 Table of Contents

 Whether you are a historical society, historic site, history museum, library or archive, Connecticut Collections is designed for you.
 If your organization is looking for an open-source collections management program that is affordable, connected to a state-wide network, accessible by multiple users both on and off-site at one time at no extra cost, creates finding aids, offers robust cataloging options for both archival collections and museum collections, you will want to look closer at CTCo.

 We know that some people prefer to have access to immediate help.
-Please contact the CLHO office to discuss options for support that are available at an additional fee.
+Please email email@example.com and we will respond to the best of our ability.
+If there is a more technical issue, we can discuss options for support that are available at an additional fee.